tardis-sn/tardis/docs/development/git_workflow.rst

    Then use ``git commit -m 'A commit message'``.
 The ``m`` flag just signals that you're going to type a message on the command line.
 The `git commit`_ manual page might also be useful.

+   All pre-commit hooks will run automatically if you've correctly installed them before.

 #.
 Push the changes up to your forked repo on GitHub with ``git push`` (see
    `git push`_).